dickoa/rhdx/README.md

 ##   Resources (up to 5): DTM Nigeria Baseline Assessment Round 21, DTM Nigeria Baseline Assessment Round 20, DTM Nigeria Baseline Assessment Round 19, DTM Nigeria Baseline Assessment Round 18, DTM Nigeria Baseline Assessment Round 17
 ```

+### Choose the dataset you want to manipulate in R, in this case we will take the first one.

 ``` r
 ds <- list_of_ds[[1]]
 ds